NicholasSynovic/dictin/README.md

 # Dictionary Generator

-> A program meant to generate word lists derived from online dictionaries.
+> A program meant to generate word and definition lists derived from online dictionaries.

 ## Table of Contents